Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Preliminaries

-An important fact to establish is that for a simplex-wise filtration $(K_{i})_{i\in \{0,...,m\}}$ each simplex can only give birth to a homology class or kill a homology class.
-We prove this fact by first establishing some lemmas.
+For a simplex-wise filtration $(K_{i})_{i\in \{0,...,m\}}$ each simplex $\sigma_{i}$ can only create or kill a homology class.
+To demonstrate this we prove some lemmas which are well known facts, but the author could not find any references which explicitly proved these lemmas only using Definitions \ref{definition-of-birth} and \ref{definition-of-death} and thus we provide their proof here.